 Who does not love Shashi Kapoor – when I think of him, I see an extremely handsome man, a gentle human being smiling with his broken tooth smile against the backdrop of Himalayas.
 We do not know much about his journey as a film star.
 We assume it would have been easy with the family he came from.
-We know a bit about his family but nothing much.
-We know he worked in alternative cinema, we know his films like Junoon and 36 Chowrangee Lane but not many of us have seen them or appreciate them.
+And we know a bit about his family but nothing much.
+We know he worked in alternative cinema.
+We know his films like Junoon and 36 Chowrangee Lane but not many of us have seen them or appreciate them.

 A good book always leaves you wanting for more.
-This book left we wanting for way more than usual – I do get a well-known story of Shashi Kapoor – Jennifer Kendal romance, but do not get to understand their relationship.
+This book left me wanting for way more than usual.
+I do get a well-known story of Shashi Kapoor – Jennifer Kendal romance, but do not get to understand their relationship.
 He is one of the few stars of Bollywood who remained committed to one woman all his life despite her passing away rather early – we want to know more about them.
-We want to know how they worked as team – when they launched various business ventures.
+We want to know how they worked as a team – when they launched various business ventures.
 How did they manage children with hectic and traveling careers?
-I wanted to know more about what his children are doing – we only know a bit about his daughter.
+I wanted to know more about what his children are doing.
+We only know a bit about his daughter.

 The cover design is a dampener.
 Show me the Shashi Kapoor with his trademark smile and his ‘Oh so Adorable Mane’.

 If you love Shashi Kapoor, you have to read it!

 You may buy this book – Shashi Kapoor The Householder, the Star by Aseem Chhabra at Amazon.